Coiot/cbr-main/src/albums/s2/episode33.md

   - scene_number: 01
     scene_title: "A part of epic proportions!"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode33-scene01.jpg
     narration: "<p>Hello all and welcome to the thirty third installment of our beloved Civ Battle Royale X, Season Two!
 You’re all in for an action packed episode, with big winners, and even bigger losers!
 With such an eventful episode, we’ve split up the narration between 3 members of the community.
-ItsTruckMonth will be narrating the first third of the episode, Msurdej will cover the middle portion of the part, and yours truly, Vihreaa, will be narrating the final third!
-Strap in and prepare yourselves, for this is the final part before we kick the game into total war!</p>"
+ItsTruckMonth will be narrating the first third of the episode, Msurdej will cover the middle portion of the episode, and yours truly, Vihreaa, will be narrating the final third!
+Strap in and prepare yourselves, for this is the final episode before we kick the game into total war!</p>"
   - scene_number: 02
     scene_title: "How to fight Naval Wars Good"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode33-scene02.jpg